 (1) Adjusted Net Income and Adjusted EBITDA are financial measures that are not calculated in accordance with GAAP.
-For a discussion of our presentation of Adjusted Net Income and Adjusted EBITDA and reconciliations of net loss to Adjusted Net Income and Adjusted EBITDA, see "-Non-GAAP Financial Measures."
+For a discussion of our presentation of Adjusted Net Income and Adjusted EBITDA, see "-Non-GAAP Financial Measures."

 Comparison of the Years Ended December 31, 2020 and 2019